 For each show, we have a synopsis sound clip to help with preparation when coming to the Theatre.
 This can be found on each show page, in advance of an Audio Described Performance.

 For both our Main Theatre and Adventure Theatre shows we offer at least one performance in the schedule that is a Relaxed Performance.
 Relaxed Performances are specifically aimed to appeal to families with children who are on the autism spectrum or have sensory sensitivities, or for anyone who would benefit from a more relaxed environment.

-To prepare you for your visit to Polka there is a synopsis with pictures from the production, this is to help you understand the story that you are about to see and to know what to expect during the performance.
+To prepare you for your visit to Polka there is a synopsis with pictures from the production, this is to help you understand the story that you are about to see and to know what to expect.
 We adapt the show slightly by having fewer people watching the performance and you can also choose which seat you sit in.

-The sound levels are lowered and throughout the performance, the auditorium will have the main lights dimmed instead of being in complete darkness.
+The sound levels are slightly lowered and throughout the performance the auditorium will have the main lights dimmed instead of being in complete darkness.
 There is also a designated ‘chill-out area’ outside the auditorium that can be used at any time throughout the show.

 Please contact us for more information on accessibility.